angular-schule/website-articles/blog/2025-05-resource-api/README.md

 Angular continues its journey toward embracing signals in the framework.
 The need to use RxJS and Observables for simple tasks is further reduced.

-It remains to be seen what role Angular’s `HttpClient` will play in the future.
+It remains to be seen what role Angular's `HttpClient` will play in the future.
 By promoting the use of Promises, Angular encourages HTTP communication via the native Fetch API.
 It would be desirable for `HttpClient` and Resource to work seamlessly together.
 One could imagine `HttpClient` directly returning a Resource, avoiding the intermediate step through an Observable or Promise.
 In our view, the new interface is a solid foundation-and we're excited to see what comes next!